pH-7/Simple-PH-DIC/README.md

 ## Usage

-Register your new DIC as below (FYI, for this example I use the Symfony's HttpFoundation Request):
+Register your new DIC as below (FYI, for this example I use the Symfony's HttpFoundation Request).

+Let's create your provider class with an [anonymous class](http://php.net/manual/en/language.oop5.anonymous.php) that implements the `\PierreHenry\Container\Providable` interface.

 ```php
 use PierreHenry\Container\Providable;